 3. All This Time

 Over the time that he had been learning to live his life without his ex-girlfriend, that’s what he kept telling himself.
-As because a girl in the hospital who is there every day is talking to him, and all of the stories she’s telling him to have a good piece of reality within them.
-So not everything he learns about her is fake.
+Because a girl in the hospital who is there every day is talking to him, and all of the stories she’s telling him have a good piece of reality within them.
+So, not everything he learns about her is fake.
 All of that stuff makes sense.
-But then, when he wakes up, he can’t let go of this new girl, and he has a hard time accepting that.
-So, in the end, everything works out because that’s how we all want books to be like The Upside Of Falling.
+But then, when he wakes up, he can’t let go of this new girl and has difficulty accepting that.
+So, in the end, everything works out because that’s how we all want books to be, like The Upside Of Falling.

 Author: Mikki Daughtry